serrodcal-miscellaneous/spring-jta-narayana/README.md

 But now, this project was converted to use JTA and Narayana.

-Changes to convert this proyect:
+Changes to convert this project:

 1. Add dependencies to pom.xml: spring-tx, jta, jbossjta and narayana-jta.
 2. Change MySQL driver to XA implementation support.